The CCG is a member organisation and the sum of its practices, practice members, locality groups, executive and Governing Body.

 The Executive Committee is responsible for overall management of the CCG’s day to day responsibilities.
 The majority of the Commissioning Executive must be practicing clinicians; each clinical member then has responsibility for commissioning services within their own portfolio.

-The responsibilities of the Executive Team are:
+The responsibilities of the Executive Committee are:

 - To develop commissioning plans